Arun1508/the_bittrex/Read.md

 ## Install pytest

-Have implemented untesting for the existing to APIs.
+Have implemented testing for the existing to APIs.
 In order to execute them install test requirements.txt

 ``` bash
 pip install -r tests/requirements.txt